Perdita Rosemary Charteris1

 M, #11052, b.
 14 September 1911, d.
 23 September 1944

-Last Edited=30 May 2006
+Last Edited=4 May 2011

 Consanguinity Index=0.0%

 Major Walter Francis David Long, 2nd Viscount Long was born on 14 September 1911.1 He was the son of Brig.-Gen. Walter Long and Hon.
 Sibell Vanden-Bempde-Johnstone.1 He married Frances Laura Charteris, daughter of Captain Hon.
-Guy Lawrence Charteris and Frances Lucy Tennant, on 14 November 1933 at St. Margaret's Church, Westminster, London, England.1,2 He and Frances Laura Charteris were divorced in 1942.1 He died on 23 September 1944 at age 33 at Uden, The Netherlands, killed in action.1
+Guy Lawrence Charteris and Frances Lucy Tennant, on 14 November 1933 at St. Margaret's Church, Westminster, London, EnglandG.1,2 He and Frances Laura Charteris were divorced in 1942.1 He died on 23 September 1944 at age 33 at Uden, The NetherlandsG, killed in action.1

-Major Walter Francis David Long, 2nd Viscount Long was educated at Eton College, Eton, Berkshire, England.1 He succeeded to the title of 2nd Viscount Long, of Wraxall, co.
-Wilts [U.K., 1921] on 26 September 1924.1 He gained the rank of Major in the service of the Coldstream Guards.1 He fought in the Second World War.1
+He was educated at Eton College, Windsor, Berkshire, EnglandG.1 He succeeded as the 2nd Viscount Long, of Wraxall, co.
+Wilts [U.K., 1921] on 26 September 1924.1 He gained the rank of Major in the Coldstream Guards.1 He fought in the Second World War.1

 Child of Major Walter Francis David Long, 2nd Viscount Long and Frances Laura Charteris